Leroy Brown (wrestler): Professional wrestling career

-In 1981 Mid-Atlantic Championship Wrestling (MACW) based in the Carolinas brought Leroy Brown on as a regular worker.
-They presented him as a blue collar hero, wearing coveralls and a hard hat to the ring.
-He showed up to help the good guys take on Sgt.
+In 1981, Mid-Atlantic Championship Wrestling (MACW) brought Leroy Brown as a regular worker, presenting him as a blue collar hero, wearing coveralls and a hard hat to the ring.
+He showed up to help the faces take on Sgt.
 Slaughter and his army, backing them up whenever Slaughter's army tried to use the numbers to their advantage.
-Brown and various partners such as Ricky Steamboat and Sweet Ebony Diamond would challenge The Minnesota Wrecking Crew (Gene and Ole Anderson) for the Mid-Atlantic version of the NWA World Tag Team Championship.
-In 1982 Leroy Brown became involved in a storyline feud with then NWA World Heavyweight Champion Ric Flair.
+Brown and various partners such as Ricky Steamboat and Sweet Ebony Diamond challenged The Minnesota Wrecking Crew (Gene and Ole Anderson) for the Mid-Atlantic version of the NWA World Tag Team Championship.
+In 1982, Brown was involved in a feud with then NWA World Heavyweight Champion Ric Flair.
 The storyline started with an arm wrestling challenge laid out by Flair.
-Brown won the challenge, leading to Flair demand a rematch that Brown also won.
-During a third arm wrestling challenge Brown was attacked by Big John Studd, beating Brown up prior to a Brown wrestling Flair for the championship at the Omni Coliseum, Georgia Championship Wrestling's venue for major shows.
-Despite the attack Brown would go on to win the match, but the victory was by disqualification as Flair intentionally got himself disqualified to keep the championship.
-Subsequently, Flair would frustrate Brown at every turn, using underhanded tactics and placing a bounty of Brown to keep him away from the championship.
-During the feud Flair would try to tempt Brown with fancy suits and the "jet set" lifestyle, hoping to tempt Brown to side with him.
-After losing to Flair in June, 1982 Brown shocked his fans when he accepted the offer, turning heel as he became enamored with fine clothes, jewelry and fast cars.
+Brown won the challenge, leading to Flair demanding a rematch which Brown also won.
+During a third arm wrestling challenge, Brown was attacked by Big John Studd, beating him up prior to Brown wrestling Flair for the championship at the Omni Coliseum, Georgia Championship Wrestling's venue for major shows.
+Despite the attack, Brown won the match by disqualification as Flair intentionally disqualified himself to keep the championship.
+Subsequently, Flair frustrated Brown at every turn, using underhanded tactics and placing a bounty on Brown to keep him away from the title.
+During the feud, Flair would try to tempt Brown with fancy suits and the "jet set" lifestyle, hoping to tempt Brown to side with him.
+After losing to Flair in June, Brown accepted the offer, turning heel as he became enamored with fine clothes, jewelry and fast cars.
 Brown took Oliver Humperdink as his manager, becoming part of the heel group "House of Humperdink".
-On November 27, 1982, Brown won a 20-man battle royal to win the vacant NWA Mid-Atlantic Television Championship.
-His reign as the TV champion lasted only 28 days, losing the championship on December 25 to Mike Rotunda.
-Following the loss of the championship Brown left JCP and traveled to Florida.
+On November 27, Brown won a 20-man battle royal to win the vacant NWA Mid-Atlantic Television Championship, holding it for 28 days until losing the championship on December 25 to Mike Rotunda.
+Following the loss, Brown left JCP and traveled to Florida.